For Agencies

 How does Thicket organize work by client?

 Each client engagement gets its own Thicket project.
 Inside a project you can group task lists by phase (discovery, design, build, launch) or by workstream (content, development, QA).
-Projects show the full team, recent activity, tasks, docs, and timesheets in one place.
+Projects show the full team, recent activity, tasks, docs, and schedule in one place.
 For agencies with a dozen-plus clients, the projects grid gives you a clean overview so you can see what's active, what's at risk, and where team members are allocated this week.

 Can I invite clients to view their own projects without paying per seat?